a-asaker/interactive-python-interpreter-shell/README.md

-# interactive-python-interpreter-shell
+# Interactive Python Interpreter And Shell

-Colored Interactive Python Interpreter And Shell
+  A Colored Interactive Python -2 and 3 versions- Interpreter With Shell Commands Execution Ability.

+ Coded By : a-asaker .